nevendyulgerov/initialzr/README.md

 # Requirements

-Initialzr runs on the ES5 standard, so you just need a browser.
+Initialzr runs on the ES5 standard, so you just need a browser and a text editor.
 That's it, no external dependencies.

 # Getting Started